 - Perhaps your original goal was too small, and it’s limiting you instead of motivating you

 - Maybe you’ve been focusing a bit too much on growing your savings account and not enough on investing for long-term compound growth

-- You are working out longer and now you need to increase the amount of carbohydrates and protein you ingest for continued muscle gains and consistent energy
+- You are working out longer, and now you need to increase the number of carbohydrates and protein you ingest for continued muscle gains and consistent energy

 “Most people overestimate what they can do in one year and underestimate what they can do in ten years.” ~ Bill Gates